Consolidated Catalina JX208, Castlegregory, Kerry, 1944

 with the serial '1208' or 'JK208'.

-aircraft and flight crew.
-The aircraft was built in the
+and flight crew.
+The aircraft was built in the US by the

-Langton with 600 hours flying and Williams with perhaps
+with 600 hours flying and Williams with perhaps 775 hours in

-wonderful 'cutaway' display of a Catalina, similar to
+'cutaway' display of a Catalina, similar to JX208.
+The website

 The rear of the sheet contains the findings of the